Drag reduction via separation control using plasma actuators on a truck cabin side: Methodology

 \subsection{PIV}

-PIV experiments are conducted in the horizontal plane at $z/W=0.65$ above the tunnel floor to gain further insight into the bubble topology and its dependence on actuation.
-The horizontal measurement plane is sketched in the top view of Figure \ref{fig:setup}.
+\ac{PIV} experiments are conducted in the horizontal plane at $z/W=0.65$ above the tunnel floor to gain further insight into the bubble topology and its dependence on actuation.
+The horizontal measurement plane is sketched in the top view of Figure \ref{fig:setup_sketch}.
+The plane height is chosen considering the separation region characterized by \cite{rao_investigation_2019}, who describes a convex-shaped bubble, with a peak extension around mid-height.
+To confirm this topology in our case, we conducted an experiment with tufts on the cabin side at several yaw angles and adjusted the laser sheet height to capture a plane where the bubble reaches an extension close to its maximum for all yaws.
 In the streamwise axis, the observation region starts $2~\unit{\milli \meter}$ upstream of the truck nose ($x/W$=-0.024) and extends over $135~\unit{\milli \meter}$ downstream ($x/W$=1.588).
-In the spanwise axis, the PIV plane edge lies on the truck cabin and extends over 36 mm ($y/W$=0.424).
+In the spanwise axis, the \ac{PIV} plane edge lies on the truck cabin and extends over 36 mm ($y/W$=0.424).
 These dimensions have been chosen based on the expected bubble size given the results of \cite{storms_experimental_2001}.

 Di-ethylhexyl sebacate particles of approximately $1~\unit{\micro \meter}$ diameter and generated with a Laskin nozzle are employed to seed the flow.
 A double-pulsed Nd:YAG laser is used to illuminate the particles.
 Each of the two cavities of the laser produces a maximum pulse energy of $200\unit{\milli\joule}$.
 The delay between the two pulses $\Delta t$ is adjusted to obtain a displacement based on the incoming velocity $U_\infty$ below 10 pixels.
 The frequency at which the same cavity is triggered again is set to $f=14~\unit{Hz}$.
 An Andor SCMOS camera with a 2560 x 2160 pixel sensor ($6.5~\unit{\micro \meter}$ pixel size) is placed below the methacrylate tunnel floor.
 It is equipped with a Nikon objective of focal length $f= 50~\unit{\milli \meter}$.
 The resulting spatial resolution is approximately $16~\unit{px/mm}$.
 A total of 1500 snapshot pairs are taken for each yaw angle setting.